 The lower part of the esophagus that connects to the stomach is called the gastroesophageal (GE) junction.
-A special area of muscle near the GE junction, called the lower esophageal sphincter, controls the movement of food from the esophagus into the stomach and it keeps the stomach's acid and digestive enzymes out of the esophagus.
+A special area of muscle near the GE junction, called the lower esophageal sphincter, controls the movement of food from the esophagus into the stomach.
+Between meals, it closes to keep the stomach’s acid and digestive enzymes out of the esophagus.

 The esophagus is normally lined with squamous cells.
-The cancer starting in these cells is called squamous cell carcinoma.
+Cancer starting in these cells is called squamous cell carcinoma.
 This type of cancer can occur anywhere along the esophagus.
-At one time, squamous cell carcinoma was by far the more common type of esophageal cancer in the United States.
+Once, squamous cell carcinoma was by far the more common type of esophageal cancer in the United States.
 This has changed over time, and now it makes up less than half of esophageal cancers in this country.

 Cancers that start in gland cells are called adenocarcinomas.
 This type of cell is not normally part of the inner lining of the esophagus.
-Before an adenocarcinoma can develop, gland cells must replace an area of squamous cells, which is what happens in Barrett's esophagus.
-This occurs mainly in the lower esophagus, which is the site of most adenocarcinomas.
+Before an adenocarcinoma can develop, gland cells must replace an area of squamous cells, which is what happens in Barrett’s esophagus.
+This occurs mainly in the lower esophagus, which is where most adenocarcinomas start.

-Cancers that start at the area where the esophagus joins the stomach (the GE junction), which includes about the first 2 inches of the stomach (called the cardia), tend to behave like esophagus cancers (and are treated like them, as well), so they are grouped with esophagus cancers.
+Adenocarcinomas that start at the area where the esophagus joins the stomach (the GE junction, which includes about the first 2 inches of the stomach called the cardia), tend to behave like cancers in the esophagus (and are treated like them, as well), so they are grouped with esophagus cancers.

 Other types of cancer can also start in the esophagus, including lymphomas, melanomas, and sarcomas.
 But these cancers are rare and are not discussed further in this document.